 Inspired by Mark's independent spirit and appetite to try new things, The Mark Dower Trust offers a small annual grant of up to £3,000 to share among each year's awardees.
 The aim is to support young people by enabling them to pursue skills, hobbies or further educational opportunities and hence allow them to maximise their independence.

-Note: Applicant must be between the ages of 16-30, have ataxia and reside in the UK.
+Applications for 2023/24 open in November 2023.
+Applicants must be between the ages of 16-30, have ataxia and reside in the UK.

 Take a look at the dedicated Mark Dower Trust Website for further details.